Ficus auriculata: Uses

 The fresh fruit of this plant is consumed as food, and has diuretic, laxative and digestive regulating properties.
 Ficus auriculata is used as fodder in Nepal.
 It is least resistant to fire, but likes good sunlight.

+The large leaves, often up to 21 in long and 12 in wide are used as plates.

+Plant problems

+The tree is susceptible to scale.
+It also has minor issues with gall, mealy bugs, thrips, whitefly, and spider mite.